oramos-engineering/Automatic-Solar-Tracking-System/README.md

 ## Code Overview

-The Arduino code initializes the LCD, servo motor, and serial communication in setup().
+The code starts by initializing the LCD, servo motor, and Serial Monitor.

-At startup, the calibrarLDR() function reads both LDR sensors multiple times and calculates an adjustment value.
-This helps compensate if one LDR gives a higher reading than the other under the same light.
+When the system turns on, the LDR sensors are calibrated.
+The program reads both LDRs several times and calculates an adjustment so both sensors are closer in value under the same light.

-In loop(), the program reads LDR1, LDR2, and the solar panel voltage using analog input pins A0, A1, and A2.
+In the main loop, the Arduino reads LDR1, LDR2, and the solar panel voltage using A0, A1, and A2.

-The code calculates the solar panel voltage using the Arduino ADC reading.
-It also estimates illuminance from the average LDR reading and then estimates irradiance using lux / 120.
+The panel voltage is calculated from the Arduino ADC reading.
+The code also estimates light level from the average LDR reading and then calculates irradiance using lux / 120.

-The program compares the difference between both LDR readings.
-If the difference is greater than the tolerance value, the servo moves slowly toward the stronger light source.
-If the readings are similar for 10 seconds, the servo returns to the center position.
+The program compares both LDR readings.
+If one side has more light than the other, the servo moves slowly toward that side.
+If both readings are close for 10 seconds, the servo returns to the center position.

-The LCD displays panel voltage, irradiance, and servo position in real time.
+The LCD shows the panel voltage, irradiance, and servo position.

 ## Repository Contents